kubestash/docs/docs/guides/object-storage/s3-compatible-bucket/index.md

 ### Prepare Backend Storage

 We need a backend storage where KubeStash will store the backup snapshots.
 This should be different from your source S3 storage.
-We'll use another S3-compatible storage or a different cloud provider.
+We can use another S3-compatible storage or a different cloud provider.

-We are going to use a GCS bucket in KubeStash.
+We are going to use a GCS bucket.
 For this, we have to create a `Secret` with necessary credentials and a `BackupStorage` object.
 If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview/index.md).

 > For GCS backend, if the bucket does not exist, KubeStash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/backends/gcs/index.md).